Adroiti/docs-for-code-review-tools/Bandit-B604.md

 ## Description

-This rule interrogates method calls for the presence of a keyword parameter _shell_ equalling true.
+This rule interrogates method calls for the presence of a keyword parameter _shell_ equaling true.
 It is related to detection of shell injection issues and is intended to catch custom wrappers to vulnerable methods that may have been created.